DarkImpact1/flutterProject/README.md

 3. **Error Handling**:
    - Simulate an error by adding `throw Exception("Simulated error")` in `mock_api.dart` and verify the error message display.

-4. **Search Bar** (if implemented):
-   - Enter a keyword to filter the list.
-   - Verify that the search results match the query.
-   - Scroll to load additional matching items.

 ---